-- i Introduction
+- a Introduction

-- ii Test purchasing
+- b Test purchasing

-- iii Age restricted products
+- c Age restricted products

-- iv How to check proof of age
+- d How to check proof of age

-- v Follow the guidelines
+- e Follow the guidelines

-- vi What the law says
+- f What the law says

-- vii Due diligence procedure

-i.
+a.
 Introduction

 To protect children from harm and comply with the law, the vast majority of retailers take under age sales very seriously.
 Unfortunately, the few who don't often receive bad publicity, which affects the whole trade.
 There can be serious consequences for businesses, licensees AND individual members of staff.
 Penalties for breaking the law include substantial fines, loss of licences, even imprisonment.
 Individual members of staff can be taken to court and prosecuted.
 They could also lose their job.